I Want To...

 Join the Data Trust community in bringing Johns Hopkins Medicine into the analytic future.

-The tuition for the program is $4,000, which may be covered by a sponsoring department or through tuition remission.
+Tuition for the program is $4,000, which may be covered by a sponsoring department.

 - Accessing Epic data